 means the agreed deadline for final completion of the Project, as set out in the Project Brief or otherwise agreed by the parties in writing.

-means the fee for the Project (inclusive of the Transaction Fee, as defined below), payable by the Customer as set out in the Project Brief or otherwise agreed by the parties in writing.
+means the fee for the Project (inclusive of the Platform Fee, as defined below), payable by the Customer as set out in the Project Brief or otherwise agreed by the parties in writing.

 means https://market.blend.media or such other URL as may be used by the Company from time to time.

 |Terms of Service|

 means these terms and conditions for the use of the Platform, as updated from time to time and found at https://market.blend.media/terms-and-conditions.